Glycerol suppositories should only be used to provide short-term relief from constipation.

 If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.

 Never keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Did you find this information useful?

-- Manufaturer’s PIL, Glycerin Suppositories 4 g; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated February 2008.
+- Manufacturer’s PIL, Glycerol Suppositories 4 g; Martindale Pharmaceuticals, The electronic Medicines Compendium.
+Dated November 2014.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.